Icinga/icinga2/doc/3-monitoring-basics.md

 Detailed information on the commands and their required parameters can be found on the [Icinga 1.x documentation](http://docs.icinga.org/latest/en/extcommands2.html).

-## <a id="event-handlers"></a> Event Handlers

-Event handlers are defined as `EventCommand` objects in Icinga 2.

-Unlike notifications event commands are called on every host/service execution if defined.
-Therefore the `EventCommand` object should define a command line evaluating the current service state and other service runtime attributes available through runtime macros.
-Runtime macros such as `$service.state_type$` and `$service.state$` will be processed by Icinga 2 helping on fine-granular events being triggered.

-Common use case scenarios are a failing HTTP check requiring an immediate restart via event command, or if an application is locked and requires a restart upon detection.

 ## <a id="logging"></a> Logging